Cultures, Migrations, Borders - MigBord2018

 The airport of Mytilene, the capital of the island, is daily connected with flights from Athens and Thessaloniki by Aegean Airlines.

-If you prefer travelling by sea, you can get a boat from Athens (Peiraeus): http://www.ferries.gr/
+If you prefer travelling by sea, you can get a boat from Athens (Piraeus).
+More information about ferries here.

-For your transfer from Mytilene to Plomari you can either use the public transportation or a private bus (free of charge) which will leave from Mytilene on the 3rd of July in the evening.
-More information about the above will be sent to you in due course.
+For your transfer from Mytilene to Plomari you can either use the public transportation or a private bus (free of charge) which will leave from Mytilene on Monday, July 2, in the evening.
+More information about that will be sent to you in due course.

 Useful Telephone Numbers